Skip to main content

 Already familiar with adding MCP servers?
 Take a look at the Quickstart.

-7. Enter your Wherobots API key in the mcp.json
+4. Enter your Wherobots API key.

 Benefits